DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 sudo apt install openssh-server
 ```

-Note if you have what looks like a runtime error on your Raspberry Pi and are running the latest Bookworm release.
-Try the following
+Note if you are not running the latest version of PiOS, Bookworm or later then you may need to

 ```
-sudo apt remove python3-rpi.gpio sudo apt install python3-rpi-lgpio
+sudo apt remove python3-rpi.lgpio sudo apt install python3-rpi-gpio
 ```

 After running this, make sure you reboot.